dru-r/ao3-dbh-analysis/docs/dbh-vanillalda.md

 - <b>List of terms as you click through each topic</b>: useful words for trying to make sense on the topic.
 - <b>The blue bars next to each term</b>: overall frequency of the term in the corpus (e.g. 'humans' has a blue bar that almost hits 50k).
 - <b>The sliding bar on the top (relevance metric, with adjustable lambda λ)</b>: The [original research paper](https://www.aclweb.org/anthology/W14-3110.pdf) suggests setting it at 0.6 for optimal human interpretation.
 But in any case, you definitely can play around with it.
 Setting it at 1 gives you the default output from LDA, and setting it at 0 sets it to really topic-specific words (notice the change in proportion between the red:blue bars).
 - <b>Hovering over a term</b>: To see in what other topics the term appears in (circle size proportional to term-specific frequencies in corpus).
-A term might appear in different topics because words typically have more than one meaning (e.g. duck - a bird, or to lower one's body).
+A term might appear in different topics because words may have more than one meaning (e.g. duck - a bird, or to lower one's body).

 ### Suggested topic labels